Kim Rhode: Stolen competition shotgun

 On September 11, 2008, Rhode's competition shotgun was stolen from her pickup; she had been using it in competition for eighteen years.
 The gun was returned to her in January 2009 after it was discovered during an unrelated search of a parolee's home; the parolee was charged with possession of stolen property.
 In the meantime fans had donated to buy her a new $13,000 Perazzi shotgun.
 Having become used to training with the new gun, she elected to retire "Old Faithful" after four Summer Games.

 Personal life

 Rhode spoke at the 2012 Republican National Convention, introducing several other Olympians on the stage.

 Rhode married Mike Harryman in 2009.
 Their son was born in 2013.

 In addition to being a member of USA Shooting's National Team, Rhode is an honorary lifetime member of the National Rifle Association and a member of Safari Club International.

-On April 26, 2018, she filed a lawsuit named Rhode v.
-Becerra (now Rhode v.
-Bonta) challenging California's ammo restrictions as a result of the voter-approved 2016 California Proposition 63.
+In July 2025, the US 9th Circuit Court of Appeals ruled in favor of Rhode's lawsuit against the State of California.
+Rhode asserted that the California law requiring a background check violated her rights.
+Quoting Townhall Magazine, "The 9th U.S. Circuit Court of Appeals ruled Thursday that California’s law requiring background checks for people purchasing ammunition is unconstitutional."
+The decision upholds a San Diego federal judge’s previous ruling that struck the law down.